JPilawka/VerySimplePagination/README.md

 # VerySimplePagination
-Very simple pagination vue script.
+Very simple to use pagination vue script.
 Based on Bootstrap.

+## Installation
 Current version require to be downloaded into components folder.
 Importing into app: